 - Conflict Transformation – concerned with five specific types of transformation, focusing upon the structural, behavioural and attitudinal aspects of conflict – namely, Actors, Contexts, Issues, Rules and Structures.

-The first pilot case study is that of Northern Ireland.
-Through the below links – which can be edited by anyone – TransConflict hopes to develop a comprehensive overview of conflict in Northern Ireland – its background, current situation and future conflict transformation plans.
+Through the below links – which can be edited by anyone – TransConflict hopes to develop a comprehensive overview of conflict in various settings – its background, current situation and future conflict transformation plans.

 TransConflict greatly values your feedback regarding this initiative, particularly in terms of relevance and ease of use, and welcomes your ideas for how to further improve Collaborative Conflict Transformation, with a view to focusing on a wider number of countries.